Ericizepic/Construction-Job-Management-API-Trayd/README.md

 ## Examples

-Some examples of using the API can be found at the following Postman Collection: https://elements.getpostman.com/redirect?entityId=24746310-1b966f2a-1f7b-4acd-9a79-ad165956bd58&entityType=collection
+Some examples of using the API can be found at the following Postman Collection (shared privately)